Languages : English and French

 Named in the 2018 Edition of The Best Lawyers in Canada for his work in the following areas: Bet-the-Company Litigation, Class Action Litigation and Corporate and Commercial Litigation

-Ranked amongst the “Top 50 Trial Lawyers in Canada” and “Litigation Star” in the fields of arbitration, class actions, commercial litigation, product liability and securities by Benchmark Litigation in 2017
+Ranked amongst the “Top 50 Trial Lawyers in Canada” and “Litigation Star” in the fields of arbitration, class actions, commercial litigation, product liability and securities by Benchmark Litigation in 2017 and 2018

 Regularly listed as a leading practitioner in litigation in LEXPERT, Chambers Global, Best Lawyers in Canada and Benchmark Litigation